hkahng92/Java-Portfolio/Spring.md

 * Spring Data JPA: Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate.
 * MySQL Driver: MySQL JDBC Driver

-Note: to have TOMCAT, make sure to use Jar format.
+Note: to use TOMCAT as an embedded servlet container, make sure to use Jar format.

 # Spring Annotations